Looking to Se top investment and fund management work? Head to-ward New York.

 S&K aims to give its summer associates a realistic overview of the firm’s practice during the summer program.
 Summers rotate through each of the major departments.
 One key feature of the program is feedback: the firm provides summer associates with extensive feedback on their work, through both formal and informal evaluations during the program.

 The program is also designed to allow summer associates to get to know attorneys through training and social events.
-Summers can mingle at weekly events.
-Virtual events for the 2021 summer program included: murder mystery, co-worker feud, glass painting, a mixology class, pretzel making, wine blending, weekly trivia, and departmental happy hours.
-As for training, each department hosts a seminar to introduce the attorneys working in that group, showcase the work they do, and educate summers as to what would be expected of them if they ultimately joined as an associate.
+Summers can mingle at weekly social events.
+Social events for the 2024 summer program included: a Broadway show, a Mets game, bowling, a privately chartered sunset sail, and a wine tasting.
+As for training, each department hosts an overview to introduce the attorneys working in that group, showcase the work they do, and educate summers as to what would be expected of them if they ultimately joined as an associate.

 Before the end of the program, each summer associate meets with the chief recruiting officer to discuss practice group options and to list their top three choices for placement.
 The firm tells us it makes every effort to match the expressed choices with the firm’s needs.
 Most years, the firm achieves a 100% acceptance rate from its summer associate classes.